node-hocus-pocus/Hocus/README.md

 ## Commands
 ### configure
+`hocus configure`
-Create profiles to use when Hocus deploys your app.
+Create your AWS credentials in profiles to use when Hocus deploys your app.
 Stores in a file in `<userhome>/.hocus/credentials.json`.

-Run
+### init
-`hocus configure`
+`hocus init`

-Then, enter a profile name (defaults to `dev`), AWS Access Key, AWS Secret Access Key, and region name (default is `us-east-1`).
+Initialize Hocus for your Express application.
+Run this in the same directory where your `package.json` is located.
+Creates a `.hocus` file that will be used to store information about how to deploy your app.

 ## Testing
 Run